 PREVAIL Epilepsy Trial

-Qudexy® XR is the only extended-release topiramate formulation backed by PREVAIL phase 3 data in patients with epilepsy.
+Qudexy® XR is an extended-release topiramate formulation backed by PREVAIL phase 3 data in patients with epilepsy.

 The efficacy and safety of Qudexy® XR as adjunctive treatment for adults with partial-onset seizures were evaluated in PREVAIL.1,2